CAIG Wing Loong

-The Chengdu GJ-1, also known as Wing Loong 1, is a Medium-Altitude Long-Endurance (MALE) unmanned aerial vehicle (UAV), developed by the Chengdu Aircraft Industry Group in the People's Republic of China.
+The Chengdu GJ-1 (攻擊-1), also known as Wing Loong 1 (翼龍1), is a medium-altitude long-endurance (MALE) unmanned aerial vehicle (UAV) developed by the Chengdu Aircraft Industry Group in the People's Republic of China.
 Intended for use as a surveillance and aerial reconnaissance platform, the Pterodactyl I is capable of being fitted with air-to-surface weapons for use in an unmanned combat aerial vehicle (UCAV) role.

 Design and development

 Designed and developed by the Chengdu Aircraft Design Institute (CADI), a division of the Aviation Industry Corporation of China (AVIC), the Pterodactyl I bears a distinct similarity in appearance to the Predator/Reaper family of drones developed by the United States.
 The drone is capable of being fitted with a variety of sensors, including a forward looking infrared turret and synthetic aperture radar.
 In addition, the aircraft is capable of carrying weapons.
 The Pterodactyl I's total payload capacity for sensors and weapons is 200 kg.